hitherejoe/FootballFace/README.md

 Football Face is a simple project that lets you select your desired NFL team to use as the watchface for your Android Wear device.
 The features include:

-- Choose a team to use as your watch face
+- Choose a team to use as your watch face (long press on watch face to do this)
 - Ambient mode support (greyscale)

 Currently supported teams include: